keesiemeijer/php-basics-tutorial/README.md

 ## Variables.

 Let's start with a thing called "variables".
 In computer programming, a variable can hold a value.
 Variables in PHP start with a dollar sign `$` followed by the name of the variable.
+After declaring a variable it can be reused throughout the code.

 ```php
 <?php $my_variable = 'I want to learn PHP'; ?>
 ```

 As you can see, the `$my_variable` variable has a value of `I want to learn PHP`.

 In PHP a "string" is a series of characters inside quotes.
-With this information we can say "The `$my_variable` variable is/holds/contains a string".
+With this information we can say "The `$my_variable` variable contains a string".
 More about strings later.

 Let's say we wanted to display the value of the variable in a web page.
 We can use the PHP `echo` function for this.
 (Functions do all sorts of things, but more on that later)